larryflorio/LarryBot2/docs/user-guide/commands/task-management.md

 > - **Advanced Users**: Add optional parameters for enhanced functionality
 > - **Migration**: All old commands (`/addtask`, `/tasks`) automatically redirect with helpful guidance

+## 🌍 Timezone Handling

+All task due dates, creation times, and time tracking entries are displayed in your configured or automatically detected local timezone.
+Internally, all times are stored in UTC for reliability and consistency.
+Daylight Saving Time (DST) is handled automatically for all supported timezones.

+- **Local Display**: Due dates, creation times, and time tracking are always shown in your local time.
+- **UTC Storage**: All times are stored in UTC in the database.
+- **Manual Override**: Use `/timezone` to set your timezone, or `/autotimezone` to reset to automatic detection.
+- **DST Support**: DST changes are handled automatically.
+- **Fallback**: If timezone detection fails, UTC is used as a safe default.

+> **Tip:** If your task times appear off, check your timezone setting with `/timezone`.

 ---

 ## 🚀 **Enhanced Basic Commands**